-The key management personnel of the academy trust comprise the trustees and the senior management team as listed on page 1.
-The total amount of employee's benefits (including employer pension contributions) received by key management personnel for their services to the academy trust was £218,446 (2018: £226,220).
+The key management personnel of the Academy comprise the Governors and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £256,853 (2019 £218,446).